A complex tool like EcoTransIT World raises questions. Find the most frequently asked here.

 - Flexibility: The Business Solutions offered by ETW allow immediate use of the standardised interfaces as well as individual solutions according to specific customer requirements.

-- Simple: ETW is simple to use because little basic data like gross weight (t, kg, t/TEU for container transport), start and destination and mode of transport are sufficient to calculate the emissions.
+- Simple: ETW is simple to use because little basic data, such as gross weight (t, kg, t/TEU for container transport), start and destination, and mode of transport are sufficient to calculate the emissions.
 Additional information may be used to enhance and individualise the calculation and to make it more precise.

 - Up-to-date: ETW is constantly developed and regularly adapted to state-of-the-art technology.